Twitter Files: No. 1: Content moderation of New York Post story

+On December 2, 2022, Taibbi posted a lengthy Twitter thread reporting on the first installment of the Twitter Files, which he illustrated with images of some of the files.
+Taibbi's installment attracted thousands of retweets.
+Some documents described Twitter's internal deliberations regarding the decision to moderate content relating to the Hunter Biden laptop controversy, while others contained information on how Twitter treated tweets that were flagged for removal at the request of the 2020 Biden campaign team and the first Trump White House.
+He also shared communications between California Democrat Ro Khanna and then-Twitter head of legal Vijaya Gadde, in which Khanna warned about the free-speech implications and possible political backlash that would result from censorship.

-During the 2020 American presidential election, the New York Post published a story that presented allegations concerning a laptop computer of Hunter Biden, son of then-presidential candidate Joe Biden.
+The laptop controversy related to a 2020 New York Post article that presented allegations concerning a laptop computer of Hunter Biden, son of then-presidential candidate Joe Biden.
 Twitter, along with Facebook, implemented measures to block its users from sharing links to the story, and Twitter further imposed a temporary lock on the accounts of the New York Post and White House Press Secretary Kayleigh McEnany, citing violations of its rules against posting hacked content.
 The Washington Post reported that this was a result of the company's scenario-planning exercises to combat disinformation campaigns, which included potential "hack and leak" situations like what had transpired during the Russian interference in the 2016 United States elections.
 The decision generated an outcry from then-President Trump and conservatives who saw it as politically motivated.
-Then-Head of Trust and Safety Yoel Roth later acknowledged that it was a "mistake" to censor the New York Posts story.
+Yoel Roth, then Twitter's Head of Trust and Safety, later said he had not been in favor of withholding the story and acknowledged that it was a "mistake" to censor it.

-On December 2, 2022, Taibbi published the first installment with internal Twitter emails interspersed with his own views.
-Elon Musk's build-up prior to the release was disproportionate to the overall lower level of significance of the revelations; nevertheless, Taibbi's installment attracted thousands of retweets.
-Some documents described Twitter's internal deliberations regarding the decision to moderate content relating to the story, while others contained information on how Twitter treated tweets that were flagged for removal at the request of the 2020 Biden campaign team and the Trump White House.
-He also shared communications between California Democrat Ro Khanna and then-Twitter head of legal Vijaya Gadde, in which Khanna warned about the free-speech implications and possible political backlash that would result from censorship.

 The installment shed light on an internal debate on whether Twitter should prevent the story from being shared, with leadership arguing that it fell under the company's prohibition on hacked materials.
-According to Taibbi, then-CEO Jack Dorsey was unaware of the decision to suppress the content when it was made.
-Days later, he reversed the decision, calling it a "mistake," and Twitter updated its hacked materials policy to state that news stories about hacked materials would be permitted, but with a contextual warning.
+According to Taibbi, then-CEO Dorsey was unaware of the decision to suppress the content when it was made.
+Days later, Dorsey reversed the decision, calling it a "mistake", and Twitter updated its hacked materials policy to state that news stories about hacked materials would be permitted, but with a contextual warning.
 Taibbi also shared a screenshot of what appeared to be a request from the Biden campaign asking for a review of five tweets, along with the Twitter moderation team's reply, "Handled these."
-Taibbi did not disclose the content of those tweets, but four were later found from internet archives to contain nude photos and videos, purportedly of Hunter Biden, which violate Twitter policy and California law as revenge porn; the content of the fifth deleted tweet is unknown.
+Taibbi did not disclose the content of those tweets, but four were later found from internet archives to contain nude images of Hunter Biden, which violated Twitter policy and California law as revenge porn; the content of the fifth deleted tweet is unknown.